The parking lot where Morgan Nick was abducted

 Crime Scene Location Alma, Arkansas

-This map highlights the abduction site.
-The former Little League field no longer exists, as it was converted into a parking lot.
+A map highlighting the abduction site.
+The former Little League field was converted into a parking lot.
 At the time, there was a sandy parking area near the corner of Locke and Walnut Streets.

 Approximately fifteen minutes later, her friends saw her standing by her mother's Nissan Stanza in the upper parking lot.
-At the time, she was emptying sand from her shoes and talking to a "creepy man" near a red truck.
+At the time, she was emptying sand from her shoes and talking to a suspicious man near a red truck.

 The site, as seen from Walnut Street.
-Morgan's mother, Colleen, parked her car somewhere inside the red rectangle.
-Colleen was sitting about 40–50 yards to the right.
+Morgan's mother, Colleen, parked her car within the red rectangle.
+At the time of the abduction, Colleen was sitting about 40-50 yards (35-45 m) to the right.

 Witnesses at the ballpark later recalled seeing a red pickup truck with a white camper shell in the lot.

-Investigators became interested in this red pickup truck after learning that it left around the same time that Morgan went missing.
-Separate witnesses also said that the man in the truck "creeped them out."
+Investigators became interested in this red pickup truck after learning that it left around the same time Morgan went missing.
+Separate witnesses also said that the man in the truck made them feel uncomfortable.

-A 70-year-old local man named Billy Jack Lincks soon became a person of interest, as he drove a similar truck.
+A 70-year-old local man named Billy Jack Lincks soon became a person of interest, as he drove a similar vehicle.

-Lincks (top-left) lived in Van Buren, approximately nine miles west of Alma.
+Lincks (top-left) lived in Van Buren, approximately nine miles (14.5 km) west of Alma.

 Google Maps shortcut

-Despite more than 10,000 leads, the investigation into Morgan's disappearance failed to identify a suspect for 25 years.
+Despite more than 10,000 leads, the investigation into Morgan's disappearance yielded no viable suspects for 25 years.

-Alma Police Chief Jeff Pointer recently pointed to the exact spot during a news segment about Morgan's disappearance.
-He said that it was just up the hill.
+During a recent news segment regarding the disappearance, Alma Police Chief Jeff Pointer identified the exact location, noting it was just up the hill.

-In 2020, a major breakthrough in the cold case came when investigators managed to locate the red truck that Lincks had owned in 1995.
-After getting permission from the current owner to inspect the vehicle, detectives vacuumed the interior and collected several canisters of material, which included hair.
+A significant development occurred in 2020 when investigators located the red truck Lincks owned in 1995.
+After obtaining the current owner's permission, detectives vacuumed the interior and collected several canisters of material, which included hair.

 The evidence was sent to a company called Othram Labs, which specializes in advanced DNA analysis.
-In September 2024, the lab concluded that a blonde, rootless hair found in the truck belonged to either Morgan's mother, one of her siblings, or one of her children.
+In September 2024, the lab concluded that a blonde, rootless hair found in the truck belonged to a member of the Nick family: either Morgan, her mother, or one of her siblings.

-Since the Nick family had no connection to Lincks, the evidence strongly indicated that Morgan had been inside his truck.
+As the Nicks had no connection to Lincks, the evidence strongly indicated Morgan had been inside his vehicle.

 House

-Publicly accessible court documents from Lincks' August 1995 arrest show that he was living on Circle H Lane, which is situated on the northern outskirts of Van Buren.
+Publicly accessible court documents from Lincks' August 1995 arrest show that he was living on Circle H Lane on the northern outskirts of Van Buren.

 Google Maps shortcut